 Radia Native Packaging is run from the command line.
-The base input parameter for Radia Native Packaging is the source depot containing HP-UX, Solaris, AIX, or RedHat Linux software.
+The base input parameter for Radia Native Packaging is the source depot containing HP-UX software.
 The native packages must be in a disk depot format (the native software packages are resident on disk in a format which can be immediately utilized by the native operating system's software management tools).
 Radia Native Packaging is capable of publishing one or more packages in a single publishing session.